Biafran Armed Forces: Army

-Air force
+Air Force

 The Biafrans set up a small, yet effective air force.
-Biafran Air Force commanders were Chude Sokey and later Godwin Ezeilo, who had trained with the Royal Canadian Air Force.
+Biafran Air Force commanders were Chude Sokey and later Godwin Ezeilo Ezeilo, who had trained with the Royal Canadian Air Force.
 Its early inventory included two B-25 Mitchells, two B-26 Invaders, (one piloted by Polish World War II ace Jan Zumbach, known also as John Brown), a converted DC-3 and one Dove.
 In 1968, Swedish pilot Carl Gustaf von Rosen suggested the MiniCOIN project to General Ojukwu.

 By early 1969, Biafra had assembled five MFI-9Bs in Gabon, calling them "Biafra Babies".
 They were coloured green, were able to carry six 68 mm anti-armour rockets under each wing using simple sights.
 The five planes were flown by three Swedish pilots and three Biafran pilots.
 In September 1969, Biafra acquired four ex-Armee de l'Air North American T-6Gs, which were flown to Biafra the following month, with another T-6 lost on the ferry flight.
 These aircraft flew missions until January 1970 manned by Portuguese ex-military pilots.

 During the war, Biafra tried to acquire jets.
 Two Fouga Magisters and several Gloster Meteors were bought but never arrived in Biafra, being abandoned on foreign African airbases.